yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters/create-clusters-multisync.md

 ## Prerequisites

 - Multi-region clusters must be deployed in VPCs.
 Create a VPC for each region where you want to deploy the nodes in the cluster.
 YugabyteDB Managed supports AWC and GCP for peering.
-Refer to [Create a VPC in AWS](../../cloud-vpcs/cloud-add-vpc-aws/#create-a-vpc) or [Create a VPC in GCP](../../cloud-vpcs/cloud-add-vpc-gcp/#create-a-vpc).
+Refer to [Peer VPCs](../../cloud-vpcs/cloud-add-vpc-aws/#create-a-vpc).
 - By default, clusters deployed in VPCs do not expose any publicly-accessible IP addresses.
 Unless you enable [Public Access](../../../cloud-secure-clusters/add-connections/), you can only connect to multi-region clusters from applications that reside on a peered network, and the peering connection must be Active.
 Refer to [Peering connections](../../cloud-vpcs/cloud-add-peering).
 - Create a billing profile and add a payment method before you can create a Dedicated cluster.
 Refer to [Manage your billing profile and payment method](../../../cloud-admin/cloud-billing-profile/).